 - First, enter a keyword to track.

-- Modify the boxes-add or subtract.
+- Modify the boxes – add or subtract.

 - Bookmark it and check back.

 This tool is somewhat different; it shows a separate score for different social media platforms.
-Due to that you can analyze which social media works best for your business and which needs more care to develop your company on particular platform.
+Due to this, you can analyze which social media works best for your business and which needs more care to develop your company on particular platform.

 This app helps you to monitor the clicks, comments, reshares and +1s of each item posted and then it is reported in aggregate under a handy “Analytics” tab.
 It is available in a free version for you to try out.
 So, get this tool for iOS and don’t forget to use the bookmarklet in your desktop.